Turmoil and Triumph: My Years as Secretary of State

 The finest moments of both Shultz and Weinberger came early on.
 A first arms-for-hostages deal had occurred in August—September 1985 through the delivery of missiles to Iran from Israel.
 The deal was approved by Reagan’s national security adviser Robert McFarlane and, as we now know, by Reagan himself.
 The Israelis attempted to deliver more missiles to Iran in November 1985 with the knowledge and implicit approval of McFarlane and Reagan, but this one misfired.
 On December 7, 1985, at a meeting called by President Ronald Reagan of his top-level advisers, Shultz and Weinberger, who had already made their opposition known in August, came out strongly against any arms-for-hostages deals with Iran.
 At another meeting on January 7, 1986, Shultz and Weinberger again made clear their opposition.

-Yet Shultz is not content to take credit for these two occasions and lays claim to “three major battles” and on a later page to a “fourth time.”
-In the reference to three battles, he says that “each time I felt—or had been assured—that my view had prevailed.”
-Curiously, his own account …
+Yet Shultz is not content to take credit for these two occasions and lays claim to “three major battles” and on a later page to a “fourth time.”2 In the reference to three battles, he says that “each time I felt—or had been assured—that my view had prevailed.”
+Curiously, his own account belies the claim that he had…

 This article is available to online subscribers only.